cse110-shilpa-ryan/cse110-shilpa-ryan/assets/src/front-page/design-notes.md

 ## Approach 2
 ### Methodology : Show a page preview within the home page using iframe.
 This will allow interaction with projects from the home page (through the project pages)
+### Note : Can exclude header + footer to prevent navigation to other pages.
 ### Problem : People might not go to projects page, home page might end up being too noisy.

 ## Approach 3